jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 effectively with IDEs!

 ### Exercise: using the correct interpreter

+Download and install Visual Studio Code, an open source IDE, and install the Python extension.
+(It will recommend it to you on first launch.)

 Start a new project with Visual Studio Code.
 Go to the settings, and set the interpreter to be the Python returned by `sys.executable` in the jupyter